Editing a target group

 id: ds7urm6dn6cm******** name: <target_group_name> folder_id: aoerb349v3h4******** created_at: "2023-06-10T13:14:55.239094324Z"

-To remove a target residing outside Virtual Private Cloud, e.g., in your data center connected to Yandex Cloud via Cloud Interconnect, from your target group, run the following command, specifying the target group name and the private IPv4 address of the target:
+To remove a target group resource residing outside Virtual Private Cloud, e.g., in your data center connected to Yandex Cloud via Cloud Interconnect, run this command, with the target group name and the resource’s private IPv4 address specified:

 yc alb target-group remove-targets \ --name <target_group_name> \ --target private-ip-address=true,ip-address=<target_private_IPv4_address>